rhostettler/swisshockey/README.md

   more easily (Consider implementing event icons and logos).
 * Game roaster is not implemented.
 * Game summary at the top doesn't update score.
+* Times < 1min are not parsed correctly